The Promised Neverland (film): Music

 Japanese rock band Zutomayo performed the film's theme song "Tadashiku Narenai" (正しくなれない, "It Can't Be Right").
 Masahiro Tokuda composed and scored the original motion-picture soundtrack, which is compiled into one whole soundtrack.

 Release

 Theatrical

 The Promised Neverland was released nationwide in Japanese theaters on December 18, 2020.
-The film was also released in Vietnam on January 15, 2021 and in South Korea on April 7, 2022.
+The film was also released in Vietnam on January 15, 2021, and in South Korea on April 7, 2022.

 Television broadcast

-The film was first broadcast on Fuji TV on April 2, 2022.
+The film was first broadcast in Japan on Fuji TV on April 2, 2022.

 Home media

 The Blu-ray and DVD for the film, including a special edition, was released in Japan on May 19, 2021.
 As of January 2022, The Promised Neverland is available to stream on Amazon Prime Video Japan.

+Novel

+A novelization of the film was released on December 18, 2020 in Japan.
+The novel was written by Nanao based on the screenplay of Noriko Goto.

 Reception

 Box office

-The film earned 288 million Yen (2.49 million USD) in its opening two day weekend, selling over 219.000 tickets.
-The cumulative total of three days from the first day was 373 million Yen (3.22 million USD) with 284.000 tickets sold.
+The film earned 288 million Yen (US$2.49 million) in its opening two day weekend, selling over 219.000 tickets.
+The cumulative total of three days from the first day was 373 million Yen (US$3.22 million) with 284.000 tickets sold.
 As of 2022, the film earned ¥2.03 billion ($17.7 million).
 The film was amongst the highest-grossing films of Japan in 2021.